hungple/GLVN-database/README.md

 ### III.
 Owner’s responsibilities:

-1. Maintain source code in https://github.com/hungple/GLVN-database
+1. Watch for activities in all GLVN databases

-2. Maintain all formulas, functions, and formats in all spreadsheets.
+2. Maintain all formulas, functions, and formats in all spreadsheets

+3. Maintain source code in https://github.com/hungple/GLVN-database

 ### IV.
 Authorizing Google apps script